index

 Simulated detectors

-@lss/reader includes simulated detector behavior so protocol and reconstruction tests can run without a camera.
-That keeps package tests deterministic while @lss/web can still expose real interactive reader workflows.
+@lss/reader includes simulated detector behavior so protocol and reconstruction tests can run without a camera. @lss/carrier contains the concrete carrier scanners for browser frame pairs, imported carrier artifacts, audio samples, and Node MP4 workflows.
+That keeps deterministic tests and real interactive workflows separate.

 Resolver handoff

-The reader should hand off reconstructed bytes, not product decisions.
+The read flow should hand off reconstructed bytes, not product decisions.
 The caller is responsible for parsing the signed envelope, looking up the issuer public key, verifying the Ed25519 signature, checking expiry, and then passing the already-verified payload to @lss/resolver.